techlens658/MoviesProject/Readme.md

-﻿# Attribute Based Routing
+﻿# Movie REST API Project

-On controllers RouteAttribute
+## Attribute Based Routing
-[Route("api/Products")]
+On controllers -> RouteAttribute [Route("api/Products")] or [Route("api/[controller]")]
-On routes Http[Verb]Attribute
+On routes -> Http[Verb]Attribute
-[HttpGet("getSingleProduct")]
+[HttpGet("getSingleProduct")] or [HttpGet("[action]")]

 The Http[Verb]Attribute and RouteAttribute attributes can be assigned multiple times to define multiple routes, and are hierarchical, which means that they support route inheritance.
-This means that if you configured a route on your controller, the routes you define on the methods will extend it
+This means that if you configured a route on your controller, the routes you define on the methods will extend it.
 If the Http[Verb]Attribute that you set on a method contains a string that begins with /, then it won't be combined with the route defined in the controller, and will instead define a route of its own.

 Attribute-based routing supports a few predefined tokens that are placed in square brackets ([ and ]), and will be replaced at runtime with their corresponding value: